Skip to main content

 A SmartEngine snapshot includes the following components:

-• SmartEngine metadata: This includes the MetaSnapshot and a few Slog files, capturing the engine's internal state, such as the structure of the LSM tree.
+• SmartEngine metadata: This includes the checkpoint and a few manifest files, capturing the engine's internal state, such as the structure of the LSM tree.

 • SmartEngine's latest WAL.
 Data written to SmartEngine first resides in the MemTable and may not yet be persisted to S3 as extent objects.
 During recovery, this data is reconstructed by replaying the WAL to restore any unflushed changes.